mmagnus/rna-tools/README.md

   --dont-fix-missing-atoms
                         used only with --get-rnapuzzle-ready --inspect             inspect missing atoms (technically decorator to --get-rnapuzzle-ready without actually doing anything but giving a report on problems)
-  --dont-report-missing-atoms
-                        used only with --get-rnapuzzle-ready --backbone-only       used only with --get-rnapuzzle-ready, keep only backbone (= remove bases) --collapsed-view
+  --collapsed-view
   --cv                  alias to collapsed_view
   -v, --verbose         tell me more what you're doing, please!
-  --replace-hetatm      replace 'HETATM' with 'ATOM' [tested only with --get-rnapuzzle-ready] --inplace             in place edit the file! [experimental,
-                        only for get_rnapuzzle_ready, delete, --get-ss, --get-seq, --edit-pdb] --suffix SUFFIX       when used with --inplace allows you to change a name of a new file, --suffix del will give <file>_del.pdb (mind added _)
   --mutate MUTATE       mutate residues,
                         e.g.,
                               --mutate "A:1A+2A+3A+4A,B:1A"